mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Further, the Remote Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.

-The Remote Peer IP Address MUST be encoded as an IPv6 address.
+The Local Peer IP Address MUST be encoded as an IPv6 address.
 IPv4 addresses MUST be encoded using the IPv4-Mapped IPv6 Address format defined in
 {{RFC4291}}.
-Further, the Remote Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.
+Further, the Local Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.

 A QUIC tunnel peer MUST NOT send more than one TCP Extended Connect TLV per QUIC